grogsden/waywardinn/README.md

 # waystoneinn
-Website for the fictional Waystone Inn made with Bootstrap
+Website for the fictional Waystone Inn.